luispedro/luispedro_org/content/pages/biography.rst

 2010, was in Mozambique, volunteering with local organisations there (see `beiraproject.org <http://beiraproject.org>`_).

-Luis can be found at `http://luispedro.org <http://luispedro.org>`_
+Luis can be found at `luispedro.org <http://luispedro.org>`__ and blogs at `metarabbit.wordpress.com <http://metarabbit.wordpress.com>`__.

 Longer Version (Academic)
 .........................

-Luis Pedro Coelho is post-doctoral researcher at the Institute for Molecular Medicine in Lisbon (Portugal).
-He works in understanding chromatin organization in Plasmodium, the malaria-causing parasite.
-His work is involves both lab biology and computational modeling.
+Luis Pedro Coelho is postdoctoral researcher at the European Molecular Biology Laboratory (EMBL).
+He works in metagenomics and bioimage informatics (the application of computer vision to biological samples).

 Luis holds a PhD in computational biology from Carnegie Mellon University.
 His doctoral research consisted of modeling images from fluorescent microsocpy.
 The